 A credit score below 640 doesn’t automatically rule you out, but your application will go through stricter underwriting guidelines.
 This is to ensure you can handle the monthly payments.

 And you’re less likely to be approved if you have any collections on your credit report in the past 12 months.
 However, you may be granted an exception if you can prove that your credit was damaged because of a medical issue or something outside your control.

-And finally, a USDA loan may be a good option for you if you’re still in the process of building your credit score.
+And finally, a USDA loan may be a viable option for you if you’re still in the process of building your credit scores.
 Your application may be approved even if you have a limited credit history if you can supply other credit references, like utility payments or rent payments.

 USDA Income Limits